 Similarly, the Met Council and CTIB must coordinate on funding the operations of the region's transitways.
 As discussed in more detail in Chapter 4, CTIB has committed to fund 50 percent of the net operating costs of the Hiawatha and Central Corridor light rail lines, Northstar commuter rail, and the I-35W South and Cedar Avenue bus rapid transit lines.
 Because Metro Transit (a division within the Council) is the operator of these transitways, the entities must work together to determine CTIB's share of the operating costs.
 However, according to Council staff, CTIB and the Met Council do not agree on what to include as "operating costs" related to the Central Corridor transitway.
-At issue is whether CTIB will cover 50 percent of the net operating costs related only to the Central Corridor light rail line, or 50 percent of the net operating costs related to all transit changes in the corridor.
+At issue is whether CTIB will cover 50 percent of the net operating costs related to all transit changes in the corridor.
 Disagreement over which operating costs should be included has made the process more arduous.

+The complexity of the region's transit gover nance structure requires coordination among various organizations, and the lack of trust makes it difficult to reach agreements.
 The region has fallen short in meeting the governance principles of transparency, effectiveness, and consensus building.
 These problems with coordination and overlap are counter to some of the principles of effective governance outlined in Table 2.1.
 For example, under the principle of transparency, the decision-making process should be understandable to the public and those involved.
 Given the numerous misunderstandings and disagreements that have occurred between the Met Council and the suburban transit providers, and the overlap in decision making regarding transitways between the Met Council and CTIB, the region has fallen short in meeting this principle.
 The overlap among these entities also undermines the principle of effectiveness, which states that the governance structure should minimize duplication.
 Finally, the distrust between the Council and the suburban providers impedes the region's ability to have consensus building and participation among local stakeholders, another principle highlighted in Table 2.1.